 Nose Anatomy

 Rhinoplasty is perhaps the most technically challenging procedure in plastic surgery for a variety of reasons.
 There are many variables that must be taken into consideration.
 Each nose is dramatically different and, hence, requires different techniques to obtain the desired result.
-For these reasons it is critical that you make sure your rhinoplasty surgeon has a clear understanding of what you want to accomplish.
+For these reasons it is critical that you make sure your rhinoplasty surgeon has a clear understanding of what you want to accomplish, along with the experience necessary to successfully execute your procedure.

 My recommendation is to read along and identify what your concerns are with your nose.
-It is important to understand the basic anatomy and be able to clearly point out to your surgeon what you would like to achieve.
+It is important to understand the basic anatomy and be able to clearly point out what you would like to achieve with nose surgery.

 This overview is divided into six major sections.